DON'T MISS A NEW LISTING AGAIN!

 “Having the opportunity to help my clients achieve their dreams and build wealth through real estate is very rewarding and a responsibility that I do not take lightly.
 I want to use my experience and expertise to build relationships that last.”

-As a real estate professional with Virginia Cook, Realtors, Ed Murchison serves his clients with more than 20 years of sales, marketing and project management experience and a lifetime passion for architecture and design.
+As a real estate professional with Coldwell Banker Global Luxury, Ed Murchison serves his clients with more than 20 years of sales, marketing and project management experience and a lifetime passion for architecture and design.

-“A career in real estate brings together all of the things that are most important to Ed Murchison,” says Virginia Cook, chief executive officer of Virginia Cook, Realtors.
-“His passion for properties, particularly the historical, his enthusiasm for helping others, and his desire to give back to the community.”
+“A career in real estate brings together all of the things that are most important to Ed Murchison,” says Linda Callicutt, branch manager of the Park Cities Coldwell Banker location.
+“His passion for properties, particularly the architecturally significant, his enthusiasm for helping others, and his desire to give back to the community.”

 “I grew up in real estate helping my family buy, renovate and sell properties,” says Ed, who is involved in his neighborhood association.
 “The industry is in my blood and envelops every aspect of my life.”